Burials and cremations

 The East Lancashire Crematorium, Cemetery Road, Radcliffe, is privately-operated by Memoria Limited.
 It is situated within the boundary of Radcliffe Cemetery and provides comfortable surroundings, a garden of remembrance and an ornamental pond.
 Memoria Limited

-Neighbouring crematoriums outside of the Metropolitan Borough of Bury
+Neighbouring crematoriums outside of the borough of Bury

-- Blakeley Crematorium, Victoria Avenue, Blakeley, Manchester.
+- Blackley Cemetery and Crematorium, Victoria Avenue, Blackley, M9 8JP.
 Manchester City Council - Manchester cemeteries and Blackley crematorium

-- Overdale Crematorium, Chorley New Road, Heaton, Bolton.
+- Overdale Crematorium, Overdale Drive, Chorley New Road, Bolton, BL1 5BU.
 Bolton Council - Cremations